aniruddhabagal/MindMate/README.md

 # MindMate

-A modern, privacy‑first mental‑wellness web app built with Next.js (App Router).
-The project focuses on a clean, fast UI and an extensible architecture so you can iterate quickly on features such as mood check‑ins, exercises, and resource libraries.
+A modern, privacy‑first **mental‑wellness companion web app** built with Next.js (App Router).
+MindMate is designed to help users take small but meaningful steps toward better mental health by offering guided exercises, mood tracking, journaling, and resource sharing.
+It emphasizes simplicity, privacy, and accessibility, so users can focus on their wellness without friction.

 > Live: **mindmate.aniruddha.fyi**